How To Get There

 Trains are a fast, convenient and enjoyable way to travel around Japan.
 Train travel is also a great way to get into the culture of Japan.
 See our Japan rail travel

-page for more information or to purchase a rail pass.
+page for more information.
 Use Hyperdia

 to search for train routes, schedules, and fares.